Robert Stone (wrestler): Return to WWE (2019–present)

-On March 11, 2019, it was reported that Strauss has signed with WWE and would be reporting to the Performance Center.
+On March 11, 2019, it was reported that Strauss had signed with WWE and would be reporting to the WWE Performance Center.
 On March 21, he debuted at a NXT house show under his real name as a villainous manager, managing Rinku Singh and Saurav Gurjar.
 Shortly after his stable of clients grew to include Riddick Moss.
 He started appearing at house shows as the manager of The Outliers, a tag team consisting of Riddick Moss and Dan Matha.
-After 14 years not appearing on television since his SmackDown match in 2006, he made his re-debut as Robert Stone on the January 8, 2020, episode of NXT, introducing Chelsea Green as his new client of his own stable the Robert Stone Brand.
+After 14 years not appearing on television since his SmackDown match in 2006, he made his re-debut as Robert Stone, on NXT, introducing Chelsea Green as his new client of his own stable the Robert Stone Brand.
 On the May 27, 2020, episode of NXT, after Chelsea Green and Charlotte Flair defeated Rhea Ripley and Io Shirai, Green fired Stone.
 Over the next few weeks, Stone would appear on NXT with tattered clothes and unkempt hair after being fired by Green as he tried to recruit Rhea Ripley as his new client to no avail.
 On the June 17 episode of NXT, Stone would officially recruit Aliyah after he helped her defeat Xia Li.
 Stone and Aliyah would feud with Ripley as Ripley defeated Aliyah on the June 24 episode of NXT.
 The following week on Night 1 of NXT: The Great American Bash, Stone competed in his debut match alongside Aliyah against Ripley in a handicap match, with the stipulation that if Ripley lost then she would join the Robert Stone Brand, but they were defeated.
 On the July 22 episode of NXT, Stone officially recruited Mercedes Martinez into the Robert Stone Brand after she attacked Shotzi Blackheart.
 Martinez would later join Retribution stable and returned to NXT a year later.
-His name has since been changed to Mr. Stone and is currently the manager of Von Wagner alongside Sofia Cromwell until July 22, 2022, when Cromwell made her main roster debut as Max Dupri's storyline sister, Maxxine Dupri, thus making her a member of the SmackDown roster as a part of the Maximum Male Models stable.
+His name has since been changed to Mr. Stone and is currently the manager of Von Wagner alongside Sofia Cromwell until July 22, 2022, when Cromwell made her main roster debut as Maxxine Dupri on SmackDown.
+In August 2023, Von Wagner turned face when he began opening up about his childhood struggles to Stone and subsequently began feuding with Bron Breakker who recently turned heel; this effectively turned Stone face as well.
+In April 2024, Wagner was released from WWE, effectively ending their partnership and Stone transitioned into a backstage producer.
+On the 2024 NXT Spring Breakin', Stone reunited with his friend Chelsea Green (who was once part of his "Robert Stone Brand" stable four years ago) during her interview segment, seemingly teasing a potential reunion between Green and Stone, with Fightful Select having reported that WWE creative made pitches to reunite both Green and Stone moving forward, although the idea never materialized on-screen.
+On the May 21 episode of NXT, Stone accompanied Dante Chen when he faced Lexis King in a match, which Chen won.
+However, the storyline was soon scrapped, and he has since become the assistant to NXT General Manager Ava alongside Stevie Turner.
+On March 5, Stone was named color commentator for WWE Evolve alongside Peter Rosenberg.